marinasundstrom/raven/docs/syntax.md

 # Syntax

+## File extension

+The file extension for source code files is: `.rav`.

 ## Top-level statements

 The program starts by writing some statements in a file that becomes its de-facto entrypoint.